mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

                 else return x
 ```

 `identifier` may seem complex, but it's really simple.
-We just parse
+We just parse a
 sequence of characters where first character is a letter and the rest is
 several characters where every one of them can be either letter or
 number.
 Once we have parsed such string, we check if it's in list of